altermarkive/training/README.md

 ## System Design

-### 0. Communicate, steer (be the tech lead), get feedback
+### 0. Be the tech lead; Iterate **quickly** on the design while prioritizing what to work on next; Communicate trade-offs, decissions, have a dialog with your stakeholder (interviewer), dare to ask for help if necessary (but own it with confidence)

 ### 1. Explore and understand

+* Go from an ill-defined goal to a formulated statement of what to build (and what is out of scope)
 * **Disambiguate**, gather requirements - ask clarifying questions (missing details or restrictions) - beware of assumptions!
 * Agree on **scope** / **use cases**
   (First a minimum viable product then explore other functions - embodiment, features, feature aspects/specifics, scale/numbers: Mobile vs. web?
 API vs UI?
 Customizable?
-Monetization? descending/random?
+Monetization?
+Descending or random order?
 Analytics?
 Scale / numbers?)

-### 2. Design - break down the system into parts
+### 2. Design - break down the system into simple parts

 * Start with basic, **abstract** design (e.g. key-value store, web server); Prioritize